 Who is the best Visian ICL surgeon in San Antonio?

-There are very few surgeons in Texas that are both trained and experienced with advanced vision correction techniques such as the Visian ICL.
+There are very few surgeons in Texas who are both trained and experienced with advanced vision correction techniques such as the Visian ICL.
 Dr. Parkhurst is considered a top ICL specialist in San Antonio, and in the state of Texas; in fact, he is a world subject-matter expert in this technology.
 He teaches and operates internationally.
 Surgeons have traveled to San Antonio from countries in Europe, Asia, and South America to learn from Dr. Parkhurst regarding techniques for optimal ICL sizing, methods of astigmatism treatment, and best vision results.

 - Dr. Parkhurst is the only surgeon in Texas that teaches the phakic IOL course for both the American Academy of Ophthalmology and the American Society of Cataract & Refractive Surgery on how to perform this procedure most effectively.